nummacway/gb300/README.md

 # GB300

 The **Sup+ GB300** (short for Game Box) is a cheap handheld that emulates video game consoles.
-You can find it on AliExpress (usually the cheapest way to get it) and other sites.
-The cheapest way to get it is via [AliExpress's "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) if you can find two more items from that page, e.g. a TF card (we recommend ALUNX), or simply buy three GB300.
+You can find it on AliExpress and other sites.
+The cheapest way to get it is via AliExpress's "Pick 3 and Save" (aka "Bundle Deals") if it's available there (which isn't always the case) and you can find two more items from that page, e.g. a TF card (we recommend ALUNX), or simply buy three GB300.
 In general, the GB300 is a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicom), comes with _way_ more games (even on the Famicom), you can add your own games, and you can save (states and sometimes standard GBA battery saves).

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
 Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.